-Although the standard form of SPSA works well in myriad applications \cite{4469948, stein13_interspeech, 9143831}, like other ZOO algorithms, it may suffer slow convergence in practice \cite{880982, Spall1997AcceleratedSS}, and the problem gets even bigger on the high-dimensional problem setting such as neural networks' optimization.
-We speculate that the source of slow convergence is its noisy gradient estimation from the poor direction of random perturbations or intrinsic data noise.
-To mitigate the estimation noise, inspired by Nesterov's accelerated gradient (NAG) \cite{Nesterov1983AMF}, we improve the update rule in Eq. \ref{eq:spsa} as below:
+Although the standard SPSA works well in myriad applications \cite{4469948, stein13_interspeech, 9143831}, it may suffer slow convergence in practice \cite{880982, Spall1997AcceleratedSS}, and this convergence speed issue gets even worse on high-dimensional settings such as neural network optimization.
+We speculate that the source of slow convergence is its noisy gradient estimation caused by the irrelevant direction of randomly sampled perturbations or intrinsic data noise.
+To mitigate the estimation noise, inspired by Nesterov's accelerated gradient (NAG) \cite{Nesterov1983AMF}, we improve the parameter update rule in Eq. \ref{eq:spsa} as below:

-where $\beta \in [0,1)$ is smoothing parameter.
-As clearly noted in \cite{pmlr-v28-sutskever13}, when the poor update $\bm\phi_{i} + \beta m_{i}$ occurs, this NAG style update rule strongly pulls it back towards $\bm\phi_{i}$.
-Because of the SPSA's strongly stochastic nature, we conjecture that this \textit{gradient correction} property is also highly effective for SPSA as well as first-order optimization algorithms.